Achilleasein/fetchEventInPatras/README.md

-# fetchEventInPatras
+# Fetch Event in Patras
-fetching events from Facebook from Patra's region
+Fetching all local event from the region of Achaia/Patra, it's a project for the university.